 He tries to stave off a potential riot, but the language differences prevent much progress from being made.
 From there, SuperPro gets an idea, even if a tad destructive.
 He rips out a piece of the stadium wall and uses it to create a barrier between the opposing groups of fans before also serving as his own guard to keep any ignorant attendee from attacking the adverse side.
 We then shift ahead by a half-hour and 1,800 miles away at the Brazilian Loggie Enterprises building as the head fat cat named Antonio Matias catches the country’s win over Argentina on TV, which also showed SuperPro’s preventative actions against the rowdy fanbases.
 Afterwards, he tells his hired assailant that his tree-cutting operation is getting opposed and thus, he wants his agent to go take care of their situation.

 Meanwhile, Ken and Phil are taking a flight towards the Amazon area in order to properly interview Claudio, especially since he requested the location himself.
 After touching down at the airport, Grayfield and Reid meet up with Juarez as he tells our main duo that one of the reasons that he wanted his interview in Amapá was that he grew up here.
-As he escorts them away, he promises to show them something else that he wants to show them.
+As he escorts them away, he promises to present them with something else that he wants to show off.
 From there, they arrive at a jeep which is driven by Claudio’s female companion named Felicita Oliveri.
 After a twenty-minute drive, they arrive at the rain forest as Juarez begins to display the harsh rate of deforestation that’s occurring within the Amazon.
 Phil is initially dismissive since his show doesn’t usually delve outside of sports, but Claudio assures him that the rain forest’s depletion ultimately affects the entire world.
 He goes on to explain that the Amazon is home to certain tree species that aren’t found anywhere else on the planet and that even though the log cutters are only doing their job in order to “put food on the table”, he wants the company to be more “economically feasible” and allow the rain forest to stand.
 However, he then warns Phil and Ken about a “super-powered hitman” that was hired by the log companies to strike back at protection efforts.
 Juarez then exclaims that the deforestation has also created a cattle-raising operation.
 However, the cleared land will only be able to support it for about a decade before it becomes worthless to all parties.
 The group then arrives at the particular members of the “Protectors of the Forest” group who’ve tied themselves to the trees in order to take a stand against deforestation before Claudio finally allows Phil to interview him.

 As Ken attempts to get a preferable angle for his camera shot, the group is suddenly attacked by the buzzsaw-wielding fiend as the Protectors of the Forest members flee for their lives.
 It’s also during his attack that he introduces himself as Ripsaw before noticing Reid getting footage of him as he responds by destroying his camera.
 Claudio tries to prevent his fellow Brazilians from ditching Phil and Ken, but they’re too terrified to stay behind.
 With Reid in trouble, Grayfield lures Ripsaw towards himself before using his superhuman agility to leap over the assailant.